adrian-evo/robotframework-sikulixlibrary/README.md

 Additionally, debugging with Robot Editor - RED (https://github.com/nokia/RED) or Eclipse with RED plugin is also possible with this library, for both Robot Framework and Pyton code.

+Note: Since Robot Framework 4.x is no longer supported by RED and Eclipse, the recommended new tool is Visual Studio Code with Robot Framework Language Server by Robocorp.

 # Supported Operating Systems

 1. Windows 10